kozistr/pytorch_optimizer/README.rst

 | Status       | |PyPi download|                          |
 +--------------+------------------------------------------+

-| **pytorch-optimizer** is bunch of optimizer collections in PyTorch with clean-code, strict types.
+| **pytorch-optimizer** is bunch of optimizer collections in PyTorch.
 Also, including useful optimization ideas.
 | Most of the implementations are based on the original paper, but I added some tweaks.
 | Highly inspired by `pytorch-optimizer <https://github.com/jettify/pytorch-optimizer>`__.